IETF-Hackathon/mDNSResponder/README.md

 At this point your AR750S Discovery Proxy is configured and ready for use.
-In this default configuration your AR750S Discovery Proxy is configured to offer unicast Discovery Proxy service on its LAN ports and Wi-Fi, using [Multicast DNS](https://tools.ietf.org/html/rfc6762) on its WAN port (your existing home network) to discover existing services on that network.
+In this default configuration your AR750S Discovery Proxy is configured to offer unicast Discovery Proxy service on its downstream LAN ports and Wi-Fi, using [Multicast DNS](https://tools.ietf.org/html/rfc6762) on its upstream WAN port (your existing home network) to discover existing services on that network.
 This makes services on the AR750S’s upstream WAN port visible to clients on the AR750S’s downstream LAN ports and Wi-Fi,